Yucatán: Government

 The Constitution of Yucatán provides that the government of Yucatán, like the government of every other state in Mexico, consists of three powers: the executive, the legislative and the judiciary.

 Executive power rests in the governor of Yucatán, who is directly elected by the citizens, using a secret ballot, to a six-year term with no possibility of reelection.
 Legislative power rests in the Congress of Yucatán which is a unicameral legislature composed of 25 deputies.
 Judicial power is invested in the High Court of Justice of Yucatán and its district courts.

 Municipalities

 The State of Yucatán is divided into 106 municipalities, each headed by a municipal president (mayor).
-Usually municipalities are named after the city that serves as municipal seat; e.g. the municipal seat of the Municipality of Mérida is the City of Mérida.
+Usually municipalities are named after the city that serves as municipal seat; e.g. the municipal seat of the municipality of Mérida is the city of Mérida.

 Politics

-The most recent local election in Yucatán was held on June 6, 2021.
+The 2024 local election in Yucatán was held on 2 June.
+Joaquín Díaz Mena was elected to succeed Mauricio Vila Dosal as governor.